albertjuhe/word2docbook/README.md

 Convert Word documents (docx) to XML docbook, usign XSLT 2.0 with [saxonhe9-2-1-5j](http://saxon.sourceforge.net/) and XMLPipeline with [calumet](https://community.emc.com/docs/DOC-4242).

+This converter makes the transformation based on a file which makes a relationship between word styles and docbook tags.

 ##Installation

 Download de code.